klondikemarlen/record-sculpter/README.md

 ## Future Development

-TODO: move away from lodash after I've built the basics to keep the project light.
+TODO: move away from lodash after I've built the basics, so as to keep this project light.